Will Kroos: Progress Wrestling (2022–2026)

-Pro Wrestling Noah (2024–present)
+Pro Wrestling Noah (2024–2026)

-Kroos often wrestles in events promoted by Pro Wrestling Noah due to the latter promotion's business relationship with British scene talent.
+Kroos often wrestled in events promoted by Pro Wrestling Noah due to the latter promotion's business relationship with British scene talent.
 He made his first appearance on the first night of the Noah UK Tour on September 6, 2024, where he fell short to Yoshiki Inamura.

 Kroos made his debut in a Noah pay-per-view in Japan at Sunny Voyage 2025 on July 13, where he unsuccessfully challenged Galeno for the GHC National Championship.
 On the first night of New Departure 2025 from July 19, 2025, where he teamed up with Shuhei Taniguchi and Hajime Ohara in a losing effort against Los Golpeadores (Alpha Wolf and Dragon Bane) and Super Crazy.
 On the second night of the event from July 20, he teamed up with Kazuyuki Fujita and Daiki Odashima in a losing effort against Ratel's (Manabu Soya, Daiki Inaba and Saxon Huxley).
+On January 1, 2026 at Noah The New Year 2026, Kroos lost his Progress Atlas Championship to Huxley.

+WWE (2026–present)

+Walker made his WWE debut on the 28 April 2026 edition of NXT, attacking NXT Champion Tony D'Angelo and adopting the ring name Mason Rook soon after.
+Rook made his WWE in-ring debut on the 19 May episode of NXT, teaming with Kam Hendrix to defeat D'Angelo and Myles Borne, with Hendrix stealing the pinfall for the win.
+Later on in the show, Rook confronted Hendrix during an in-ring interview as he had taken exception to Hendrix’s actions during the match, and attacked Hendrix after he insulted Rook.
+On the 9 June episode of NXT, Rook suffered his first loss in WWE as he was defeated by Naraku in an NXT Championship No. 1 contender's match after interference from Hendrix.
+After losing two straight singles matches to The Vanity Project’s Jackson Drake on the 30 June episode of NXT, and Kam Hendrix on the 11 August episode of NXT, Rook picked up his first singles victory by defeating Hendrix in a rematch on the 1 September episode of NXT.
+On the 8 September episode of NXT, Rook, Saquon Shugars, and Tony D'Angelo defeated Cruz Montana, EK Prosper, and Keanu Carver in a Six-Man Tag Team match to qualify for the NXT Championship No. 1 contender's Triple Threat match the following week, which was won by Rook.